Deep Weakly-Supervised Learning Methods for Classification and Localization in Histology Images: A Survey: A taxonomy of weakly-supervised object localization methods

+The first method is Global Average Pooling (GAP)~\citep{lin2013network}.
+It simply averages each feature map in ${\bm{F} \in \R^{K\times H\times W}}$ to yield the per-map score in order to build the global representation ${\bm{f} \in \R^K}$ of the input image,

 where $\bm{f}_k$ is the $k^{\text{th}}$ feature of the output.
-The class-specific activations are then obtained by a linear combination of the features using the weights of the classification layer. \cite{zhou2016learning} shows that this pooling strategy can be used to obtain a localization ability in a CNN using only global labels.
-Typically, in a CNN, the last layer which classifies the representation $\bm{f}$ is a fully connected layer parametrized by $\bm{W}\in\R^{C\times K}$ such that $\bm{s} = \bm{W}\bm{f}$ (bias is omitted for simplicity).
-The CAMs, denoted as ${\bmsf{M}\in\mathbb{R}^{C\times H\times W}}$ are then obtained using a weighted sum of the spatial feature ${\bmsf{F}}$,
+The class-specific activations are then obtained by a linear combination of the features using the weights of the classification layer.
+Note that in practice, one can directly average CAMs, when available, to yield per-class scores instead of using an intermediate dense layer.
+In both cases, this pooling strategy ties the per-class score to \emph{all} spatial locations on a map.
+This means that both ROIs and the background participate in the computation of the per-class score.
+The CAM literature shows that this pooling strategy can be used to allow a CNN to perform localization using only global labels~\citep{zhou2016learning}.
+Typically, in a CNN, the last layer which classifies the representation $\bm{f}$ is a fully connected layer parameterized by $\bm{W}\in\R^{C\times K}$ such that $\bm{s} = \bm{W}\bm{f}$ (bias is omitted for simplicity).
+The CAMs, denoted as ${\bm{M}\in\mathbb{R}^{C\times H\times W}}$, are then obtained using a weighted sum of the spatial feature ${\bm{F}}$,